renault-digital/bash-base/CONTRIBUTING.md

 If you want, aside from submitting a github issue, a good pull request is a fantastic help.

 A pull request should remain focused in scope and avoid containing unrelated commits.

 #### Understand the technology stack

-- Works with docker, git
+- Works with git, npm and docker

 - Bash best practices
     - Audit shell script with [shellcheck](https://www.shellcheck.net/)
     - Format shell script with [shfmt](https://github.com/mvdan/sh)